 Consistent with the provisions of this article, part-time limited duration employees must be available for recall duties when requested by the District.
 The District shall have the right to limit part-time limited duration employee hours.

+TTA: 04-18-17

 33.3.
 Additionally, the following Articles and sections of this agreement shall not apply to the part-time limited duration employees: